Sushruta Samhita: Authorship

 After a review of all past scholarship on the identity of Suśruta, Meulenbeld concluded that: As is obvious from the foregoing, it is rather generally assumed that we owe the main part of the Suśrutasaṃhitā or an earlier version of it to a historical person called Suśruta.
 This assumption, however, is not based on uncontrovertible evidence and may be illusory.
 The text of the Suśrutasaṃhitā does not warrant that the one who composed it was a Suśruta.
-The structure oif the treatise shows without ambiguity that the author, who created a coherent whole out of earlier material, attributed the teachings incorporated in his work to Kāśirāja Divodāsa...
+The structure of the treatise shows without ambiguity that the author, who created a coherent whole out of earlier material, attributed the teachings incorporated in his work to Kāśirāja Divodāsa...